wilofice/orion_ai/tasks.md

 '''
 When "String? stop()" is called by the user (via the message dialog in chat_screen.dart), it must returns the concatenation of all recognized text.
 We can know that the system paused the listening (stopped listening on the mic) only when "void _onResult(SpeechRecognitionResult result)" is called with "result.finalResult" set to true.
+Your task is to work in that implementation in file "./lib/src/services/speech_service.dart"